nicolacimmino/WiFi-Finder/README.md

+**This project is currently on hold.
+It seems the current firmaware implementation of the ESP8266 modules stuggles with the implementaton of SSIDs listing.
+It often hangs or returns inconsistent results**

 An open WiFi finder based on the ESP8266 WiFi chip.
 The device scans all available networks and when it finds an open one it attempts to join it and open a connection to a remote server.
 In this way only truly open (no sign-in page) networks are identified.
 The SSIDs of the open networks are finally shown on display.

 The picture below shows first prototype of the finder: